Stars at Flyers | Recap

 "One hundred points is not something you take lightly in the League," Dallas coach Glen Gulutzan said.
 "Tonight was a hard game, symbolic of how hard it is to get here.
 But they're playing hard.
 I thought it was a really stingy contest.
 I thought both teams looked pretty tired too.
 I thought it was a pretty even affair.
 They got the extra point, so we'll just move on."

-Hyry scored short-handed for his first NHL goal at 17:53.
-Flyers defenseman Jamie Drysdale tracked back into the Philadelphia zone to play a puck but fell, and Hyry snapped a shot far side, over Ersson's glove, from the left face-off dot.
+Hyry scored short-handed to tie 1-1 at 17:53.
+Flyers defenseman Jamie Drysdale tracked back into Philadelphia's zone to play the puck but fell, and Hyry snapped a shot far side over Ersson's glove from the left face-off dot.

 "I saw their guy kind of struggling with the puck and with his balance," Hyry said.
 "Kind of guessed on that and got the puck.
 It's just nice.
 Shoot it as hard as you can and hope it goes in."